younahjeon/apple_facestim_generation/README.md

 This project is composed of 5 steps:
 1. Get a 3D face mesh with vertices, triangular face indices, and blendshapes using the IPhone X's True-Depth camera and Apple ARKit.
-2. Find the linear mapping between the Apple vertices and blendshapes (LinRegressBeta.m) Or you can download BETA.mat
+2. Find the linear mapping between the Apple vertices and blendshapes (LinRegressBeta.m) Or you can download BETA.mat.
 3. Segment face parts (eyes, a nose, and a mouth) or use the whole face from the Apple mesh.
-    I've also provided an example FaceParts_example.mat.
+    I've also provided an example (FaceParts_example.mat).
-4. Perform a "surgery" on a blank head with the obtained parts by stitching the parts to user-defined locations
+4. Perform a "surgery" on a blank head with the obtained parts by stitching the parts to user-defined locations.
-5. Animate the final face using the mapping from Step 3
+5. Animate the final face using the mapping from Step 3.

 All codes were developed in MATLAB except for the IPhone app (written in Swift).